 What funding is available?

 There are a limited number of scholarships available for non-Spanish students.
-You can find out about these at http://www.universidad.es/scholarships .
+These tend to be advertised online.

 To fund your studies, you could take up part-time work, for which you are not required to seek permission.
 You could work with English-speaking tourists in your region, or teach English to Spanish locals.
 Of course, if you also have good knowledge of Spanish, the jobs open to you will be more numerous.

-If Spain isn't your thing, why not look into the possibility of studying in France or Germany?
+If you don't want to study in Spain, why not look into the possibility of studying in France or Germany?
+Or how about taking your degree course at a European university that teaches in English?

 Why not choose to study for your degree in Germany, with its many excellent universities, such as Heidelberg University?
 Read on to find out if you are eligible to study in Germany, how to apply and how much it would cost to study there.